Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics

 All data are drawn from the CELLxGENE Census \citep{cellxgene2023census}, a curated aggregation of publicly available single-cell RNA-seq datasets encompassing diverse human tissues and cell types.
-We construct two experimental regimes, each defined by a gene vocabulary size $V$ (the number of highly variable genes retained) and a dataset size $D$ (the number of cells):
+The main experiment uses 200{,}000 cells with 512 highly variable genes (HVGs), stored as \texttt{census\_human.\allowbreak D200000.\allowbreak V512.\allowbreak log1p.h5ad}.
+For additional fixed-vocabulary analyses, we construct matched-preprocessing subsets with the same $V\!=\!512$ gene set and $D \in \{25\text{k}, 50\text{k}, 100\text{k}, 200\text{k}\}$ cells.